7ayLabs/outfind-ios/README.md

 ## Smart Contracts

-Outfind interacts with the following 7ay Protocol smart contracts on Sepolia:
+Lapses interacts with the following 7ay Protocol smart contracts on Sepolia:

 | Contract | Purpose |
 |----------|---------|